Key Takeaways

 Frequently Asked Questions

-Is it bad to pay the minimum if I can't afford more?
+Is it bad to pay the minimum if I genuinely can't afford more?

 Does this apply to student loans and car loans too?